bbman115/awx-build-custom-ee/README.md

     - which ansible collections you need.
     - which python lib you need.
     - which CentOS 'OS packages' you need.

-    - which ansible-core version you want to working with.
+*Note: ansible-core & ansible-runner version aren't specified so they will use the latest available.
+If needed you can change that in `execution-environment.yml`.*

 ## Step-by-step
 1) Add ansible collections you need into `requirements.yml`.